wehlutyk/thesis/content/4-discussion.md

 A better account of the way utterances change when they are produced anew will thus likely require an understanding of the way utterances are felt, as well as how and why different utterances produce different feelings.

 The Enactive approach to cognition proposes an explanatory path to account for the way linguistic meaning feels, and for the way such feelings can be gradually structured into forms similar to propositions.
-It is part of a broader range of approaches that question the utility of seeing the mind as an information-processing system, ^[These approaches are sometimes collectively termed the "E turn", in reference to the many titles starting with the letter "e" (in particular, enactive, embedded, embodied and extended approaches to cognition).
+It is part of a broader range of approaches that question the utility of seeing the mind as an information-processing system,^[
+These approaches are sometimes collectively termed the "E turn", in reference to the many titles starting with the letter "e" (in particular, enactive, embedded, embodied and extended approaches to cognition).
 ]
 and explore the extent to which parts of (or all) the metaphor can be relaxed or replaced by other paradigms [see @chemero_after_2008 for a review of the options available in the debate, and the fields corresponding to each choice].
 In this area, the Enactive approach has the advantage of being extremely consistent in its rejection of the computational paradigm and of the idea that cognitive systems represent their environment, and thus proposes a radically different account of pragmatics than the one developed by Relevance Theory.